Did you find this article useful?

 A single pension pot could mean you’ll pay less in charges.

-It’s definitely worth checking the charges of your various pensions.
+It’s worth checking the charges of your various pensions.
 Because having several smaller pension pots may be more expensive than consolidating them in one place.

 If you have several pots, chances are one is performing better than the others – although past performance is no guarantee it will do as well in the future.